agoramachina/deepseek-exporter/README.md

 ---
 ### Known Limitations

-- Plaintext and markdown formats only export the currently selected branch in conversations with multiple branches
+- Plaintext and markdown formats only export the currently selected branch in chats with multiple branches
 - Large bulk exports may take several minutes
-- Rate limiting: The extension processes conversations in small batches to avoid overwhelming the API
+- Rate limiting: The extension processes chats in small batches to avoid overwhelming the API

 ---
 ### Privacy & Security

 - **Local Processing**: All data processing happens in your browser
 - **No External Servers**: The extension doesn't send data anywhere
-- **Your Authentication**: Uses your existing Claude.ai session
+- **Your Authentication**: Uses your existing DeepSeek session
 - **Open Source**: You can review all code before installation

 ---